liamhv31/Projects/Data-Exfiltration-Detection.md

 - `eval` is used to create or modify fields using expressions.
 So we're creating a new field (`base_domain`)
 - `replace(query, "^[^.]+\.", "")` replaces the first domain from `query` and assigns what's left to our new variable.
 E.g., `ve3u2ryv8o23f387.tunnelcorp.net` will become `tunnelcorp.net`

-This approach has one issue though, multi-subdomain queries will break this logic.
+This approach has one issue, though: multi-subdomain queries will break this logic.
 If we have something like `foo.bar.website.com` we would get `bar.website.com`.
 Not terrible, but it could produce unintended results.
 Another version would be to account for multi TLDs.
 E.g., co.uk, com.au, com.mx, etc:
 ```
 index=data_exfil sourcetype="dns_logs"
 | regex query="^[a-zA-Z0-9]{15,}\..+\..+"